atbcb/usab-uswds/_ada-guides/chapter-10-boating-facilities.md

 file: boating.pdf
 file-description: PDF version
 ---

-*![photo of accessible boat
+![photo of accessible boat
-slip]({{ site.baseurl }}{{ page.image-directory }}/chapter10/boating-guide/p2boat.jpg){width="175"
+slip]({{ site.baseurl }}{{ page.image-directory }}/chapter10/boating-guide/p2boat.jpg){: .float-right .thumbnail}

-height="202"}\"Whenever any barrier stands between you and the full rights and dignity of citizenship, we must work to remove it, in the name of simple decency and justice.The promise of the ADA\...has enabled people with disabilities to enjoy much greater access to a wide range of affordable travel, recreational opportunities and life-enriching services."*
+>*"Whenever any barrier stands between you and the full rights and dignity of citizenship, we must work to remove it, in the name of simple decency and justice.
+The promise of the ADA...has enabled people with disabilities to enjoy much greater access to a wide range of affordable travel, recreational opportunities and life-enriching services."*

-> *President George W. Bush, New Freedom Initiative, February 1, 2001*
+>> *President George W. Bush, New Freedom Initiative, February 1, 2001*

+###  Accessible Boating
 The recreation facility guidelines described in this guide focus on newly designed or newly constructed and altered boating facilities.
 Other provisions contained in ADAAG address elements commonly found at a